Christmas at the Fair to open Nov. 25 - NewsBreak

 Christmas at the Fair to open Nov.
 25

-LEWISBURG (WVDN) – Christmas at the Fair, the State Fair of West Virginia’s drive-through light show will open to the public on Friday, Nov.
+LEWISBURG (Hinton News) – Christmas at the Fair, the State Fair of West Virginia’s drive-through light show will open to the public on Friday, Nov.
 25. The show will run from 6-9 p.m. on Thursdays–Sundays until Dec.
 24.

 “We are so excited to once again offer Christmas at the Fair to the public,” State Fair CEO Kelly Collins stated.
 “Because of its popularity, we’ve set a goal to grow each year, and we cannot wait to show off what we’ve added this year.”